nemanjam/full-stack-fastapi-template-nextjs/README.md

 - [ ] Open graph, SEO, analytics
 - [ ] Tailscale Github Actions
 - [ ] Integration tests frontend and backend
+- [x] Deploy with Vercel

 ## Installation and running

 Docs: [docs/running.md](docs/running.md)

 ## Deploy to Vercel

+Similarly to how you need two separate containers to deploy the app with Docker, you also need two separate deployments in Vercel to deploy the frontend and backend.
+You will configure them to be aware of each other using `SITE_URL` and `API_URL`, which they use to communicate with each other.

+You can use the **Vercel deploy** buttons below to create these deployments.

 ### Frontend